Ford Ranger Super Duty review and buyer’s guide

 The numbers are impressive.
 A 4500kg towing capacity does suggest you’ll be able to upgrade to a bigger horse float, scrap the cold, rickety old Hino truck, and bring your 3.5-tonne mini excavator on site with one vehicle.

 That means no more running the truck in the freezing rain with no heater.
-No more forgetting to renew the rego every year.
 You can streamline the business and use one ute for everything.
-Right?

 Well, maybe, yeah.
 But if you do max out that towing capacity, you’ll need to watch the payload, as usual, however the safe working limit will be higher.
 And it’ll be much more appropriate for doing the more civilised duties that exist in the periphery of all the mud and dust.

-Things like out-of-office site inspections where you need to bring Heavy Piece of Equipment-X to destination A, while also taking clients to survey progress of your tunnel or bridge or nuclear fallout bunker - whatever.
+Things like out-of-office site inspections where you need to bring Heavy Piece of Equipment-X to destination A, while also taking clients to survey progress of your tunnel or bridge or nuclear fallout bunker - whatever - both of these are possible here.

 Just fill in this form.